elliotwutingfeng/ipcrypt-std.github.io/www/pages/resources.md

 #### What programming languages can I find IPCrypt in?

-Thanks to community contributors, IPCrypt has been implemented in several programming languages, including:
+IPCrypt has been implemented in several programming languages, including:
 - Python
 - C
 - Rust